ThemeKitten/vk-redesigned-extension-for-browsers/README.md

 "VK Redesigned" extension for Browsers
 ==========================

-Expansion for the browser which improves design of VK.com
+Extension for the browser which improves design of VK.com

 Extension increases the width of the site VK and font for comfortable reading text and more efficient use of space monitor